sotnir/git-course/_episodes/01-local.md

 ~~~
 {: .language-bash}

-We will also add a citation in our introduction section (in journal.md).
+We will also add a citation in our introduction section (in _journal.md_).

 ~~~
 $ nano journal.md 						# Use reference in introduction
 ~~~
 {: .language-bash}

-Now we need to record our work in the repository so we need to make a commit.
+Because we now need to record our work in the repository, we need to make a **commit**.
-First we tell Git to track the references.
+First, we tell Git to track the references.
 We can actually tell Git to track everything in the given sub-directory:

 ~~~